-Claims for scheduled procedures that are performed in a HASC must be submitted using the HASC provider identifier with type of bill (TOB) 131.
-Claims for emergency or unscheduled procedures performed in a hospital when the client is an outpatient must be submitted using the hospital provider identifier and appropriate revenue and HCPCS code (if required) with TOB 131.
+Claims for scheduled procedures that are performed in a HASC must be submitted using the HASC NPI and taxonomy codewith type of bill (TOB) 131.
+Claims for emergency or unscheduled procedures performed in a hospital when the client is an outpatient must be submitted using the hospital NPI and taxonomy code and appropriate revenue and HCPCS code (if required) with TOB 131.